-Sr. No. Approvals Permit Status Management Comments 11 Electricity i) Permission required from State Electricity Board (SEB) and Consent from State Pollution Control Board Conditionally Fulfilled Permission from State Pollution Control Board and Permission from State Electricity Board (SEB) is pending. for installation of Diesel Generator (DG); Conditionally subject to submission of such permits to KRDCL before the installation of DG. ii) Permission for electrical connection, if power source Fulfilled Concessionaire has proposed that they will be using DG set. is available; Accepted subject to periodic verification by IE on actual ground conditions during construction.
-12 Sewage Lines and Water Mains Permission from local Municipalities and Development Authorities Fulfilled Concessionaire has obtained permission from Taluk Executive Magistrate, Received from Office of Tahsildar, Arakalgud Taluk.
-Accepted based on rationale provided by concessionaire, but subject to periodic verification by IE. 13 Any other permits or clearances required under Applicable Laws Fulfilled Accepted subject to periodic verification by IE on actual ground conditions during construction.
-14 Applicable Permits, as required, relating to environmental protection and conservation shall have been procured by the Authority as a Condition Precedent.
-Fulfilled Accepted subject to periodic verification by IE on actual ground conditions during construction.
+Approvals Permit Status Management Comments Electricity i) Permission required from State Electricity Board Conditionally Permission from State Pollution Control Board and Permission from State Electricity (SEB) and Consent from State Pollution Control Board Fulfilled Board (SEB) is pending. for installation of Diesel Generator (DG); Conditionally subject to submission of such permits to KRDCL before the installation of DG. ii) Permission for electrical connection, if power source Fulfilled Concessionaire has proposed that they will be using DG set. is available; Accepted subject to periodic verification by IE on actual ground conditions during construction.
+Sewage Lines and Water Mains i) Permission from local Municipalities and Development Authorities Fulfilled Concessionaire has obtained permission from Taluk Executive Magistrate, Received from Office of Tahsildar, Arakalgud Taluk.
+Accepted based on rationale provided by concessionaire, but subject to periodic verification by IE. Any other permits or clearances required under Applicable Laws Fulfilled Accepted subject to periodic verification by IE on actual ground conditions during construction.
+Applicable Permits, as required, relating to environmental protection and conservation shall have been procured by the Authority as a Condition Fulfilled Accepted subject to periodic verification by IE on actual ground conditions during construction. i) Permission required from State Electricity Board (SEB) and Consent from State Pollution Control Board for installation of Diesel Generator (DG); ii) Permission for electrical connection, if power source is available; Sewage Lines and Water Mains i) Permission from local Municipalities and Development Authorities Any other permits or clearances required under Applicable Laws Applicable Permits, as required, relating to environmental protection and conservation shall have i) Permission required from State Electricity Board (SEB) and Consent from State Pollution Control Board for installation of Diesel Generator (DG); ii) Permission for electrical connection, if power source is available; Sewage Lines and Water Mains i) Permission from local Municipalities and Development Authorities Any other permits or clearances required under Applicable Laws Applicable Permits, as required, relating to Fulfilled environmental protection and conservation shall have